jeffersonfed/jeffersonfed-vscode-dark-theme/README.md

 - I can see more clearly with a dark theme background (like my life).
 - So my eyes don't keep getting flashbangs after using VS Code for over 2 hours.

+#### Note: This is my first time creating a theme, so I know it might not be perfect.
+Sorry, but any advice is welcome.

 ## Screenshot
 <img src="screenshot/sce1.png">